EdnaFrancisca/Alx_DjangoLearnLab/LibraryProject/README.md

-# Library Project - Django Setup
+# LibraryProject
+This is my first Django project setup for learning.